yips

 by Nick Siegel

 Today’s article comes to you from Nick Siegel.
 Nick's pitching journey led him to playing college baseball, going from 78 to 92 mph.
 During his own journey, he encountered his own struggles with the “Yips,” and after finishing college while rehabbing from tommy john surgery, began to dig deeper into the research looking for answers to a problem that he – and many others – recognize is far more complicated than the “mental weakness” stigma associated with it.
 What drew me to publish this piece is that it's not just geared at athletes with the Yips – Nick neatly ties these concepts into how regular pitchers and coaches can use this research to improve focus, repeatability and command.
-This article was originally published on his blog and you can follow him for future updates on his research at his twitter.
+This article was originally published on his blog and you can follow him for future updates on his research.
 Also, feel free to reach out to Siegel via email at bugsyjagger@gmail.com.

 Rick Ankiel, the pitcher in the St. Louis Cardinals Organization, was a phenom on the mound his rookie year, pitching a fall season in the big leagues by the age of 20.
 This all came to an abrupt end in the 2000 postseason.
 Ankiel not only couldn't throw a strike — he couldn’t even throw the ball close to the catcher.
 He threw 5 wild pitches before being taken out by manager Tony La Russa.
 The next game was even worse.
 He threw 20 wild pitches in the first inning.
 Since that post-season appearance, Ankiel has never been able to regain his pitching ability and he had to transition to outfield to remain in baseball.